-Taking into account the needs of the study group/learners, the interests, the level of existing knowledge and understanding, the plan may adjust the number of contact hours and the order of topics and estationing, the plan may dajust the number of contact hours and the order of topics Lecture hours (incl. seminars, discussion) n) No. Topic full-time studies full-time studies part-time studies with e- learning elements 1.
+Taking into account the needs of the study group/learners, the interests, the level of existing knowledge and understanding, the plan may adjust the number of contact hours and the order of topics securiarity adjust the number of a Lecture hours (incl. seminars, discussion) No. Topic full-time studies full-time studies part-time studies with e- learning elements 1.
 Stereotypes.
 Understanding of intercultural divergence and diversity.
 6 2.
 Other hierarchies, individualism, age, women and men roles, families, distance issues.
 6 3.
 Multiplicity of communication.
 The techniques of persuasion and influence across cultures.
 4 4.
 Different cultures' attitude to time.
 12

-Study course schedule: Taking into account the needs of the study group/learners, the interests, the level of existing knowledge and understanding, the plan may adjust the number of contact hours and the order of topics Lecture hours (incl. seminars, discussion) No. Topic part-time studies with efull-time studies full-time studies learning elements Tact and sensitivity in regards of religion, 5.
+Study course schedule: Taking into account the needs of the study group/learners, the interests, the level of existing knowledge and understanding, the plan may adjust the number of contact hours and the order of topics Lecture hours (incl. seminars, discussion) No. Topic part-time studies with efull-time studies full-time studies learning elements\ Tact and sensitivity in regards of religion, 5.
 8 success and priorities.
 6. Decision making Meetings, conversations, 12 presentations.